mert-kurttutan/Object_detection/README.md

 - YOLO_TF:
   - This folder contains tensorflow implementation of darknet19 model for object detection.
 It contains hyperparater tunini with kerastuner.
-  - THis folder also contains implementatino of deployment pipeline using TFX framework.
+  - It also contains implementatino of deployment pipeline using TFX framework.